Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes.

 Interested in a career in healthcare?

-Students can start now by taking their prerequisites during Summer and Fall Semester 2020.
+Students can start now by taking their prerequisites.
 View the Medical Assistant application for more details.
 Working on your prerequisite courses?
 There are also MEDA courses you can take while you complete them (refer to the course catalog).

 Century College Medical Assistant Diploma Program was recently awarded Editor’s Pick among the Best Online (Hybrid) Options for 2020-21.

 Offering flexible start dates and scheduling options, and backed by a track record for exceptional graduate outcomes, the Century College Medical Assistant Diploma easily earns its place on our list of Top Picks for the Best Online Medical Assistant Programs for 2020-21!

 In addition, the Medical Assistant Program was awarded the Excellence in Curriculum Planning Award by the Minnesota State System.
 Read more.

 The Medical Assistant program is designed for career opportunities as a professional, multi-skilled person dedicated to assisting in patient care management.
 The medical assistant performs clinical, laboratory, and administrative skills in clinics, doctor offices, and other health care agencies.
 The clinical externship is under the direct supervision of a physician, and is a 300-hour unpaid experience.
 Century College students will:

 - Enhance the quality of patients’ lives using professional skills, methods, and technology

 - Perform clinical, laboratory, and administrative tasks in classrooms, clinics, doctors’ offices, and other healthcare agencies